q-viper/q-viper.github.io/_posts/2020-08-04-deploying-a-simple-rasa-chatbot-on-unity3d-project-to-make-a-chatbot-for-android-devices.md

 * [Python 3.7.4](https://python.org)
 * [RASA 1.3.3](https://rasa.com)

 I am using old version of RASA because it is more stable and this current blog doesn't requires much functionalities.
-If i have to write on steps then below steps will be best idea to prepare RASA.
+If I have to write on steps then below steps will be best idea to prepare RASA.
 * Install Python from [Anaconda.org](https://anaconda.org)
 * Install Virtual Environment usng `venv` (Read Here [Creation of Virtual Environments](https://docs.python.org/3/library/venv.html)
 * Activate the environment (Please follow the steps stated on above link to activate it)